erickjsanz/Cloud-Honeypot/README.md

 - Private Endpoints: Replaced public endpoints with private endpoints for Azure Key Vault and Storage Containers.
 This limited access to the virtual network, ensuring sensitive resources were not exposed to the public Internet.

 ## Attack Maps Before Hardening / Security Controls
+- This attack map illustrates the traffic allowed by a Network Security Group (NSG) configured to allow all inbound traffic.
+The unrestricted inbound traffic setting provides an open invitation to potential threat actors.
 ![nsg-malicious-allowed-in](https://github.com/erickjsanz/Cloud-Honeypot/assets/7691426/9fd9965f-34ff-4d79-8abc-2b9d28dffd76)
+- This attack map demonstrates all the attempts by threat actors to access the Linux virtual machine via SSH (Secure Shell).
+The unrestricted inbound traffic setting for SSH on the Network Security Group (NSG).
 ![linux-ssh-auth-fail](https://github.com/erickjsanz/Cloud-Honeypot/assets/7691426/765f318d-2b22-424b-8b61-91539bd4d276)
+- This attack map illustrates all the attempts by threat actors to access the Windows virtual machine via RDP (Remote Desktop Protocol).
+The unrestricted inbound traffic setting for RDP on the Network Security Group (NSG).
 ![windows-rdp-auth-fail](https://github.com/erickjsanz/Cloud-Honeypot/assets/7691426/f8348cf8-03eb-4072-8db1-3524ba1bd8ea)

 ## Metrics Before Hardening / Security Controls